somrajroy/CICDbestpractices/README.md

   * `Continuous Deployment (CD) Stage` <br/>
     * `Automatic Production Deployment`: If Continuous Deployment is enabled, once the code passes all tests and validations, it is automatically pushed to production without requiring any manual intervention.<br/>
     * `Monitoring and Rollback`: After deployment, the pipeline may trigger automated monitoring and alerting systems to track the health of the live application.
 If an issue arises, the system may automatically roll back to a previous version. <br/>
-# Overview of best practices in CI/CD pipelines
 # Understanding CI/CD Pipelines
   * `Difference between Continuous Integration (CI) and Continuous Deployment (CD)`
       * CI: Focuses on & involves automatically integrating code changes into a shared repository multiple times a day, triggering automated builds and tests to detect errors early..
 Ensures a consistent and reliable codebase.
 The main goal(purpose) is to improve software quality and reduce the time taken to deliver updates by detecting and fixing bugs early in the development cycle. <br/>